AllskyTeam/allsky/README.md

 ## Installation

 **New:** PatriotAstro created a [video](https://www.youtube.com/watch?v=j9xHsST2EeY) describing the installation steps below.
 Feel free to check it out if you prefer video tutorials or if you're new to Linux and Raspberry Pi projects.
+Another [video](https://www.youtube.com/watch?v=y6EFfLo4XxE) covers the installation on a Raspberry Pi zero with both ZWO and RPiHQ cameras.

 You will need to install Raspbian on your Raspberry Pi.
 Follow [this link](https://www.raspberrypi.org/documentation/installation/installing-images/) for information on how to do it.